ahuth/andrew-stack/README.md

   https://localhost:3000
   ```

-- By default there is a new user with some data you can use to get started:
+- By default there's a user with some data you can use to get started:
   - Email: jane@example.com
   - Password: password